 Policy version: as updated on 7th February 2025.

-Our website is provided by us.
+Our website is provided by WordPress (‘we’, ‘our’ or ‘us’).
 We are the controller of personal data obtained via our website, meaning we are the organisation legally responsible for deciding how and for what purposes it is used.

 We take your privacy very seriously.
 Please read this privacy policy carefully as it contains important information on who we are and how and why we collect, store, use and share any information relating to you (your personal data) in connection with your use of our website.
 It also explains your rights in relation to your personal data and how to contact us or a relevant regulator in the event you have a complaint.